 Why choose this option?
-This is typically an option for convenience if you have not bought travel insurance or car rental excess insurance.
+This is typically an option for convenience if you have not bought travel insurance or car hire excess insurance.

 - Travel insurance policy with rental excess insurance feature.
 Usually a feature on comprehensive travel insurance policies, this benefit will reimburse you up to a certain limit for any excess or other deductible you become liable to pay under your rental agreement.
 This cover kicks in if your rental car is involved in an accident or is stolen, and the hiring arrangement must incorporate comprehensive motor insurance against loss or damage to the car.
 However, the downside of this cover is that you won’t find it on basic travel insurance policies.

 Why choose this option?
 This is a great option if you are travelling and need travel insurance too.

-- Standalone car rental excess insurance policy.
+- Standalone car hire excess insurance policy.
 This type of cover is designed solely to cover any car rental excess you may become liable for.
 You can choose from annual or daily cover, and these policies often include cover for damage to areas usually excluded by the rental company, such as the windscreen and tyres.
 Additional drivers named on the rental agreement are also included on the policy.

 Why choose this option?
 This is a great option if you specifically need a flexible policy designed specifically for car rentals.

 A few travel insurance policies offer car rental excess insurance as an add-on.
 The decision of which option to go for will really come down to your own situation and what you want to be covered for.
 Here are some points on how the two compare:

 Standalone car hire excess insurance